wp-plugins/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labeled *enhancement*.

 == Changelog ==

+= 3.1.6 - 2014/09/08 =
+- Added the `stopped_sorting_fields` JavaScript hook for field type that supports sortable fields.
+- Added support of repeatable and sortable rich text editor of the `textarea` field type except quick tags.
+- Added an example of a download button in the demo plugin.
+- Added the `system` custom field type.
+- Changed the timing of the `removed_repeatable_field` callback for sections from before removing the section to after removing it.
+- Tweaked the styling of switchable tabs of tabbed sections to remove dotted outlines when focused or activated which occur in FireFox.
+- Fixed a compatibility issue with WordPress 4.0 for the media modal frame.

 = 3.1.5 - 2014/08/31 =
 - Added the `content_{instantiated class name}` hook and the default `content()` callback method that filters the post type post content for the post type class.